Emergence of Time from Unitary Equivalence: Acknowledgments

-Pak Hang Chris Lau acknowledges the support from JSPS KAKENHI (Grant No. 20H01902), MEXT KAKENHI (Grant No. 21H05462), and the National Center for Theoretical Sciences during this work.
-Chen-Te Ma acknowledges the YST Program of the APCTP. \\
+We thank Xing Huang for his helpful discussion.
+CTM thanks Nan-Peng Ma for his encouragement.
+PHCL acknowledges the support from JSPS KAKENHI (Grant No. 20H01902), MEXT KAKENHI (Grant No. 21H05462), and the National Center for Theoretical Sciences during this work.
+CTM acknowledges the Nuclear Physics Quantum Horizons program through the Early Career Award (Grant No. DE-SC0021892); YST Program of the APCTP.
 We thank the University of Warsaw for hosting ``String Math 2022'', where we presented this work.
 Discussions during the workshops, ``String theory, gravity and cosmology (SGC 2022)'' and ``String Math 2022'', were helpful for this work.

 \baselineskip 22pt